NAME AND LOCATION

 4.2 Billing Date.
 The billing date for each member’s dues shall be established by the Board of Directors.

 4.3 Delinquency and Cancellation.
-Any TSAE member who is delinquent in dues shall be notified of such delinquency and suspended from further services.
 The first dues billing will be sent sixty (60) days prior to due date, the second thirty (30) days prior to due date and the third on the due date, with notice that if dues have not been paid within one month of due date, the member will be dropped.
 If payment of dues is not made within thirty (30) days, the delinquent member shall be dropped from the rolls and forfeits all rights and privileges of membership.
 The Board of Directors may establish a temporary dues waiver program for any class of members.

 4.4 Refunds.
 No dues shall be refunded to any member whose membership terminates.

 5.1 Time, Location.
 The annual meeting of TSAE shall be held at a time and place to be designated by the Board of Directors.

 5.2 Special Meetings.
 Special meetings of TSAE may be called by the Board of Directors at any time or may be called by the Chair upon receipt of a written request by twenty-five (25) voting members, within thirty (30) days after filing the request with the principal office of TSAE.
 The business to be transacted at any special meeting shall be stated in the notice, and no other business may be considered at that time.